We’ve made it to the light of April!

 I rescued her as a tiny kitten from the roof of a crack house on South 12th Street on the way home from work in Philadelphia one July, and that all seems like a lifetime ago.
 The fact that I just eagerly started “I Must Be Living Twice” by Eileen Myles is fitting, I think.

 When I got home with the kitten, my roommate, Miriam Singer, was an absolute angel about the new addition biting her toes.
 Right now she’s reading “M Train” by Patti Smith but feeling so-so about it.
-Maybe she should try the collection of short stories “Evening in Paradise” by Lucia Berlin because I am swooning over it.
+Maybe she should try “Evening in Paradise,” a collection of short stories by Lucia Berlin, because I am swooning over it.
 Swooning!

 Back In The Hudson Valley Writing Community

-This has past, but you should know about it, that on April 7th you could have gone to Get Lit at Oak Vino and read for 5 minutes yourself, and/or enjoy featured writer (and visual artist) Will Lessard and writer and musician Mike Faloon.
+This event has already passed, but you should know about it, that on Sunday, April 7, you could have gone to Get Lit at Oak Vino and read for 5 minutes yourself, and/or enjoyed featured writer (and visual artist) Will Lessard and writer and musician Mike Faloon.
+(Don’t miss another Get Lit.)

-Get Lit is sponsoring a book drive for Special Education English classrooms at Beacon High School for Get Caught Reading month in May, and teamed up with Binnacle Books if you want to contribute!
+Get Lit is sponsoring a book drive for Special Education English classrooms at Beacon High School for Get Caught Reading month in May!
+They’ve teamed up with Binnacle Books, and you can help contribute!
 A Little Beacon Blog already wrote all about it here.
 Binnacle Books is otherwise taking a break for their monthly Book Club for a hot minute, partly because they were producing this event, “Reframing Urban Renewal: A Presentation and Discussion,” which was at Fullerton Center in Newburgh for a discussion about urban renewal in the Hudson Valley.
 It explored creative ways of mobilizing a contested landscape and featured panelists including Ben Schulman of Newburgh Packet, David Hochfelder and Anne Pfau of 98 acres and University of Albany, and artist, academic, and author of “Contested City,” Gabrielle Bendiner-Viani.

 Down In Cold Spring…

 In the meantime, Split Rock Books in Cold Spring came back from their winter break with a vengeance and is offering approximately 7,000 things for you to do in April.
-I’m super interested in their reading on April 13th with “author, poet and professor Caroline Hagood.
+I’m super interested in their reading on Saturday, April 13, with “author, poet and professor Caroline Hagood.
 ‘In Ways of Looking at a Woman’, a book-length essay that interweaves memoir with film and literary history, Caroline Hagood assumes the role of detective to ask, what is a ‘woman,’ ‘mother,’ and ‘writer’?”
-There’s also a discussion on April 18th of “An Indigenous Peoples' History of the United States (ReVisioning American History #3)” by Roxanne Dunbar-Ortiz, which I’ve been wanting to read.
-On May 16th they are hosting Susan Choi for her new book “Trust Exercise”and she just got a big write up in the NYTimes.
+There’s also a discussion on Thursday, April 18, of “An Indigenous Peoples' History of the United States (ReVisioning American History #3)” by Roxanne Dunbar-Ortiz, which I’ve been wanting to read.
+On Thursday, May 16, Split Rock is hosting Susan Choi for her new book “Trust Exercise”.
+She just got a big write up in the New York Times.

 Back In Beacon…

-The phenomenal poet Edwin Torres is teaching a series of workshops on Saturdays at Beahive which aims “to align our natural tri-lingual voice, our voice, with the humanity that defines us. “ Sounds so very good to me!
+The phenomenal poet Edwin Torres is teaching a series of workshops on Saturdays at Beahive, aiming “to align our natural tri-lingual voice, our voice, with the humanity that defines us. “ Sounds so very good to me!

-April 18th is “Poem in Your Pocket Day,” as part of National Poetry Month and you should totally put a poem in your pocket and then give it to someone.
+Thursday, April 18, is “Poem in Your Pocket Day,” as part of National Poetry Month and you should totally put a poem in your pocket and then give it to someone.
 Also, sign up for Poem-A-Day emails while you are at it!
-Meanwhile, did you see the postcard books at Binnacle Books from local publisher Paravion Press who is located in the old Beacon High School off Fishkill Avenue.
+Meanwhile, have you seen the postcard books at Binnacle Books from local publisher Paravion Press, who is located in the old Beacon High School off Fishkill Avenue?
+So neat.

 In the spoken word world…

-On April 20th is Poughetry Fest 2019, a not-to-be-missed festival of spoken and written word at the Cunneen-Hackett Center in Poughkeepsie.
-There will be a Youth Open Mic hosted by Derick Cross, LGBTQ Open MIc hosted by Jen Herman, the Calling All Poets Series hosted by Mike Jurkovic, the Poet Laureate room featuring the newly appointed Hudson Valley & beyond Poet Laureates, and the Audre Lorde room Co-curated by Armando Batista.
-Amazing line up!
+On Saturday, April 20, there’s Poughetry Fest 2019, a not-to-be-missed festival of spoken and written word at the Cunneen-Hackett Center in Poughkeepsie.
+There will be a Youth Open Mic hosted by Derick Cross, LGBTQ Open Mic hosted by Jen Herman, the Calling All Poets Series hosted by Mike Jurkovic, the Poet Laureate Room featuring the newly appointed Hudson Valley & beyond Poet Laureates, and the Audre Lorde Room co-curated by Armando Batista.
+Amazing lineup!

 Got more ideas about where to go for the writerliest of happenings?
 Please be in touch! firstname.lastname@example.org.
 Or just let me know what you are reading and loving these days.